Angular-Dynamic-Hooks/ngx-dynamic-hooks/README.md

 **I'm writing a custom parser.
 When implementing `loadComponent()`, why are there `<dynamic-component-placeholder>`-elements in the passed `childNodes`?**

 At this point in the workflow, the original hooks have already been replaced with the placeholder-elements you see in the `childNodes`.
 These placeholders are later replaced again with the actual Angular components.
-Note that if you replace the inner content of the hook and modify or remove the placeholders, the corresponding component may not load correctly!
+Note that if you replace the inner content of the hook and modify or remove these placeholders, the corresponding component may not load correctly!

 **I've written a custom parser. `ngOnChanges()` keeps triggering in my dynamic components!**